Categories

 The picture here is of You, God, the groom, having made promises and vows of commitment, faithfulness, and intimacy to Israel – Your bride, Your treasured possession, that You took to Yourself to love – only to find out that she has taken and given herself to others for casual sex.

-An indifferent, unconcerned rejection of You and an apathetic, don’t care attitude towards Your feelings and intentions.
+Casual.
+An apathetic, don’t care attitude towards Your feelings and intentions.
 This is the pain You experience, God – Gomer’s, Israel’s, humanity’s, betrayal of You for casual sex with many lovers!

 Adulterous.
 Promiscuous.
 Casual.
 These are words of heartache.
 You use this story of a whore, Gomer, married to a faithful husband, Hosea, as a parable – a story with a spiritual meaning.
 It is figuratively, yet literally treating the subject of Your pain through the guise of Hosea and Gomer’s marriage.
-Evidenced in the physical casual sexual acts of Gomer, is an emotional and spiritual picture You convey of Your heart.
+Evidenced in the physical casual sexual acts of Gomer, is an emotional and spiritual picture that conveys Your heart.

 A casual lover, a promiscuous partner, a prostitute is not faithful to one.
 She does not engage in intimacy.
 The relationship she has with many others is not intimate.
 She does not allow herself to be vulnerable.
 It is not a loving personal familiarity or closeness that she shares with her lovers.
 There is no knowledge of deep togetherness or understanding of the one she is with, coupled with warmness or affection.
 There is no becoming one.
 Instead, it is just a superficial, non-committal, casual, non-exclusive ‘arrangement’.
 Vulnerability, closeness, the sharing of hopes and dreams are not only buried and refused surface time, they become the enemy, yet these were the very things you longed for with Israel.